nickgamb/mindgardenai-site/GLYPHWARE-IMPLEMENTATION-GUIDE.md

 ### **Commercial Inquiries**
 Set up process for commercial licensing:
-- Contact form at licensing@mindgarden.ai
+- Contact form at admin@mindgardenai.com
 - Clear pricing for different use cases
 - Support for enterprise consciousness research